Searching for Dark Pions with the MoEDAL-MAPP Detector at the LHC: Results

-As we scan through values of the dark pion mass, we transition from a regime where values of $q^{2}<<M^{2}_{Z'}$ are allowed and the propagator is dominated by $M^{2}_{Z'}$ to one where these values of $q^{2}$ are not allowed.
-In the first of these regions the dark $Z$ contribution is effectively constant.
-In the second, it is dominated by the $q^{2}$ and the cross-section is suppressed by a factor of $\frac{1}{q^{4}}$.
-We see both regions and the transition between them in the cross-section shown in Figure~\ref{diff_f_mz_0.5}.
-For different values of $M{Z'}$, the transition occurs at higher (or lower) values of $M_mCP$.
+As we scan through values of the dark pion mass, we transition from a regime where values of $q^{2}<<M^{2}_{Z}$ or $q^{2}<<M^{2}_{Z'}$ are allowed and the propagator is dominated by $M^{2}_{Z}$ or by $M^{2}_{Z}$ to one where these values of $q^{2}$ are not allowed.
+In the first of these regions the $Z$ and dark $Z$ contribution are effectively constant as the bulk of the contributions to the integration used to determine the cross section come from quarks with small $q^{2}$ and everything is effectively proportional to $\frac{1}{M^{2}_{Z}}$ or $\frac{1}{M^{2}_{Z'}}$.
+In the second, the higher probability lower valued $q^{2}$ are no longer kinematically allowed, and the integral only considers $q^{2}$ which are large.
+In this region it is dominated by the $q^{2}$ and the cross-section is suppressed.
+We see both regions and the transition between them in the cross-section shown in Figure~\ref{DifContrib} for both the $Z$ and $Z'$ this happens a value of the dark pion mass that is exactly half their mass.
+Effectively the dark gauge filed comes on shell.

+To understand why the result for the dark Z is considerably sharper then that of the $Z$, we must note that MadGraph dynamically computes the widths of particles involved in all processes.
+As we transition from a dark pion that is lighter then half the mass of the dark Z to one that is heavier, the dark Z is no longer allowed to decay into a dark pion.
+This meaningfully changes the width of the dark Z and alters the value used in the propagator during integration.
+This changes the location of poles and sharply effects the result.
+To confirm this, we re-ran our calculation using an unphysical fixed width for the dark Z and obtained a contribution that behaved more or less exactly as a ``lighter'' Z would and notably did not have the marked sharp decrease seen.

-However, the $F=1$~GeV curve shown in Figure~\ref{diff_f_mz_0.5} does not show exactly the same behavior as found in the case of higher $F$.
-For this value of $F=1$~GeV the transition so sharply observable for higher $F$ is still present, but is not as visible in our log plot due to the cross-section being high over all.
-The other significant difference is that we also see a decline in the cross-section's value in the low $M_{\mathrm{mCP}}$ region of the plot.
-This change is driven by the proton's PDF.
-The probability of finding a quark and anti-quark with sufficient momentum to produce our milli-charged particle final state is much higher for lower values of $M_{\mathrm{mCP}}$, when coupled with a much higher overall cross-section this drives the observed effect.
+The other significant difference between low and high $F$ is that we also see a decline in the cross-section's value in the low $M_{\mathrm{mCP}}$ region of the plot.
+This change is also driven by the proton's PDF.
+As mentioned above, the probability of finding a quark and anti-quark with sufficient momentum to produce our milli-charged particle final state is much higher for lower values of $M_{\mathrm{mCP}}$, when coupled with a much higher overall cross-section this drives the observed effect.
 To confirm that this is the reason for the observed decline, we looked at the same process for $e{+}e^{-}$ in \textsc{MadGraph} and found that the $F=1$~GeV cross-section for that process did not show the same initial decline as seen in Figure~\ref{diff_f_mz_0.5} for protons.

 Figure~\ref{fig:4.3} shows cross-section plots for different masses of $M_{Z'}$.
 In this plot, we show the cross-sections for $M_{Z'} \sim 22$~GeV, for $M_{Z'} \simeq 45$~GeV, $\sim 91$~GeV for $M_{Z'} \simeq 180$~GeV, and $\sim 228$~GeV for $M_{Z'} \simeq 455$~GeV, these values corresponding to half, double and five times the mass of the SM boson $Z$, respectively.
 As expected, we see that the dark $Z$ resonance is present at different values of the dark pion masses.